GovTechSG/stackops-docs/audience.md

 This documentation is intended for the following users:

-- users who host their applications on GCC 2.0 and intend to monitor their performance and health status.
+- Users who host their applications on GCC 2.0 and intend to monitor their performance metrics, traces, and health metrics
 - Devops team
 - Site reliability engineer
 - Operations team